 Voxel size depends on pixel size within the axial image and through-plane resolution.
-It is determined by the matrix (e.g. 512 x 512) and the field of view (FOV), whereas through-plane resolution depends on the detector aperture width and focal spot size.
-According to the Nyquist frequency equation, the minimal coronary diameter evaluable without sampling error should be at
+It is determined by the matrix (e.g. $512 \times 512$ ) and the field of view, whereas through-plane resolution depends on the detector aperture width and focal spot size.
+According to the Nyquist frequency equation, the minimal coronary diameter evaluable without sampling error should be at least the double of the voxel size.
+An intrinsic spatial resolution (expressed as FWHM) of about 0.5-0.7 mm, a voxel size of about $0.5 \times 0.5 \times 0.5$ mm or smaller are, in general, adequate to image most of the coronary arteries.

-Fast coverage of the entire heart using the shortest acquisition time helps to avoid breathing-related artifacts, which can be achieved by increasing detector size and therefore anatomic coverage per rotation.
-In current multidetector CT (MDCT) scanners, detector arrays (N x T) range from about 40 mm to 160 mm, where T is the individual slice thickness and N is the number of simultaneously acquired slices.
+Fast coverage of the entire heart using the shortest acquisition time helps to avoid breathing-related artefacts, which can be achieved by increasing detector size and therefore anatomic coverage per rotation.
+In current multidetector CT scanners, detector arrays $(N \times T)$ range from about 40 mm to 160 mm, where T is the individual slice thickness and N is the number of simultaneously acquired slices.
 When the whole heart is within the anatomic detector coverage per rotation, no table movement is necessary.
 Otherwise, a varying amount of table movements and number of heart cycles is necessary to ensure complete cardiac coverage.
-The associated pitch is defined as the ratio of table feed (TF) per rotation to the detector coverage; $p = TF /(N \times T)$, with typical values in CCTA ranging from 0.2 to 0.4 with single x-ray tube scanners, and up to 3 with a dual-source CT (DSCT).13

-The often used term "Contrast resolution" refers to the smallest difference in material density that can be detected between adjacent objects, it is often described as percentage (%) density difference at a defined exposure level.
+The associated pitch is defined as the ratio of table feed per rotation to the detector coverage; $p = \text{table feed}/(N \times T)$ , with typical values in CCTA ranging from 0.2 to 0.4 with single X-ray tube scanners, and up to 3 with dual-source CT (DSCT).
+The often used term "contrast resolution" refers to the smallest difference in material density that can be detected between adjacent objects; it is often described as percentage (%) density difference at a defined exposure level.

-Radiation exposure can be quantitatively assessed by standard technical dose descriptors: the volume CT Dose Index (CTDI{vol}; mGy) and Dose Length Product (DLP; mGycm).
-The estimated effective dose (E; mSv) represents the biological risk by the whole body dose to a reference human.
-It is preferably estimated by using a detailed computational organ dose model that accounts for selected techniques, anatomical location of the scan and patient size.^{15, 16} For practical reasons, a rough estimate can also be provided by using a general DLP to E conversion coefficient, the socalled k-factors that are determined by the anatomical location.
-The reported use of conversion factors that are established for conventional chest CT ($k = 0.014-0.017 \text{ mSv x } (\text{mGy x cm})^{-1}$ tend to severely underestimate the E in coronary CTA, where a value of $k = 0.026 \text{ mSv x } (\text{mGy x cm})^{-1}$ is more appropriate.15 The estimation of E remains problematic for partial body exposure, with an inherent relative uncertainty of approximately $\pm 40\%$.17 Therefore, the exact impact of dose reducing strategies should be evaluated by using technical dose descriptors.
+Radiation exposure can be quantitatively assessed by standard technical dose descriptors: the volume CT dose index (in milligray) and dose-length product (in milligray centimetre).
+The estimated effective dose (E; in millisievert) represents the biological risk by the whole-body dose to a reference human.
+It is preferably estimated by using a detailed computational organ dose model that accounts for selected techniques, anatomical location of the scan and patient size.
+For practical reasons, a rough estimate can also be provided by using a general dose-length product to E conversion coefficient, the so-called k-factors that are determined by the anatomical location.
+The reported use of conversion factors that are established for conventional chest CT $k = 0.014 - 0.017 \text{ mSv mGy}^{-1} \text{ cm}^{-1}$ tend to severely underestimate the E in coronary CTA, where a value of $k = 0.026 \text{ mSv mGy}^{-1} \text{ cm}^{-1}$ is more appropriate.
+The estimation of E remains problematic for partial-body exposure, with an inherent relative uncertainty of approximately ±40%.
+Therefore, the exact impact of dose-reducing strategies should be evaluated by using technical dose descriptors.
 Nevertheless, E remains valuable to compare dose between anatomic regions and with other imaging modalities.
-Radiation dose is closely related with image quality, and both are influenced by virtually all patient-specific and CT acquisition parameters, including tube current (mA), energy (kilovoltage (kV)), gantry rotation speed, scanning length and table speed.17
+Radiation dose is closely related to image quality, and both are influenced by virtually all patient-specific and CT acquisition parameters, including tube current (milliampere), energy (kilovoltage), gantry rotation speed, scanning length and table speed.